MargaritaMayer/RoadMovie/README.md

 ## For Whom
 Use our app if you like to:
-- you have your favorite movies shot in Moscow
-- you are in Moscow
+-...you have your favorite movies shot in Moscow -...you are in Moscow

 ## Demo

 ## Built With
-- Flutter: UI cross platform applications for Android, IOS , and web
-- Visual Studio Code and Android Studio are used as an IDE
+-...Flutter: UI cross platform applications for Android, IOS , and web -...Visual Studio Code and Android Studio are used as an IDE

 ## Setup